tomek-he-him/tidy-type/Readme.md

 A CSS *library*?
 ----------------

 *Type* is not a CSS framework.
-There are swarms of them out there – and few of them solve the problem of typesetting.
+There are swarms of them out there – and few really tackle the problem of typesetting.

 *Type* is different.
 It's not a framework – it's a CSS library.
 It solves just one complex problem – online typesetting.